Trump says, without evidence, every American will get coronavirus vaccine by April

 “I think he made a mistake with that statement,” Trump said Wednesday.
 “When he said it, I believe he was confused.
 I’m just telling you we’re ready to go.”

-Trump then said a vaccine would be ready in weeks and swiftly made available, despite the fact that no one knows yet when sufficient data will be collected from clinical trials to show that one of the vaccines in late stage trials is effective or safe.
+Trump then said a vaccine would be ready in weeks and swiftly made available, despite the fact that no one knows yet when sufficient data will be collected from clinical trials to show that one of the vaccines in late-stage trials is effective or safe.

 Then, at a news briefing Friday, Trump announced a specific timeline, not far off from the one Redfield had laid out two days earlier.